matthew-brett/psych-ug-r/canvas/r-on-chromebook.md

 These come from the StackOverflow post above, with a couple of tweaks.

 Start the Linux terminal.
-Copy/paste the following:
+Copy/paste the following, line by line (pressing Return after each line):

 ```
 # Update, cleanup package listings and installs.